 Jone has also served as a faculty member of the Humanist Institute (including focus on women's contributions) and as a training instructor and department director in the private sector (including attention to women's role in the workplace).
 As a coach, she works with today's women (and men) who work to make a difference in the world.

 Jone's B.A. in Management is from Mundelein College's Women in Business program, and her M.Div. is from Meadville/Lombard Theological School, where she had a special interest in studying the history of women in the world's religions and in social reform.
+(Mundelein College is now part of Loyola University, Chicago.)

 In studying women's contributions to history and culture, I have found a rich resource of role models and ideas to give me more hope and some cautionary notes for the future of humanity.
 I hope you'll join me in exploring women's heritage.